pmem/pmem-rocksdb/README.md

 and Jeff Dean (jeff@google.com)

-This code is a library that forms the core building block for a fast key value server, especially suited for storing data on flash drives.
+This code is a library that forms the core building block for a fast key-value server, especially suited for storing data on flash drives.
 It has a Log-Structured-Merge-Database (LSM) design with flexible tradeoffs between Write-Amplification-Factor (WAF), Read-Amplification-Factor (RAF) and Space-Amplification-Factor (SAF).
-It has multi-threaded compactions, making it specially suitable for storing multiple terabytes of data in a single database.
+It has multi-threaded compactions, making it especially suitable for storing multiple terabytes of data in a single database.

 Start with example usage here: https://github.com/facebook/rocksdb/tree/master/examples